-John Murphy enters his third season as the head men's soccer coach at Georgia Southern University.
-Murphy became the program’s seventh head coach when Director of Athletics Tom Kleinlein made the announcement on July 26, 2016.
+John Murphy enters his fifth season as the head men's soccer coach at Georgia Southern University for the upcoming 2020 season.
+Murphy became the program’s seventh head coach on July 26, 2016.

 In 2017, Georgia Southern finished with a 9-8-1 overall record, the first winning record for the Eagles since 2006.
 The program also earned United Soccer Coaches (formerly NSCAA) Southeast Region rankings for the first time since 2008, finishing the year ranked No. 10 in the region.
 Among the individual awards earned by Eagle players were two major Sun Belt honors - midfielder Javier Carbonell was named the Sun Belt Newcomer of the Year, while Aldair Cortes was named the Freshman of the Year.
 Both players earned All-Conference honors, along with second-team honorees Blake Wilson and Emil Laursen.
 Laursen was later named a first-team CoSIDA Academic All-American, the first time that a Georgia Southern men's soccer player has earned first-team Academic All-America honors.

-A 20-year coaching veteran, Murphy has 10 years of coaching experience in the professional ranks - including having coached in over 300 professional matches - and has served as an assistant coach at Boston College, Clemson and Brown.
+A coaching veteran of more than 25 years, Murphy has 10 years of coaching experience in the professional ranks - including having coached in over 300 professional matches - and has served as an assistant coach at Boston College, Clemson and Brown.
 He was also a head coach at Anderson University (S.C.)
 (2012-13), Livingston Football Club (FC) (2009), Assumption College (1998-2000) and Massasoit Community College (1994), his alma mater.
-He was twice named the National Soccer Coaches Association of America (NSCAA) New England Coach of the Year in 1994 and again in 2000 and was the 2016 Sun Belt Conference Coach of the Year.
+He was twice named the National Soccer Coaches Association of America (NSCAA) New England Coach of the Year, in 1994 and again in 2000, and was the 2016 Sun Belt Conference Coach of the Year.

-Murphy has guided his teams to four conference titles and has developed three players who earned Freshman of the Year honors, one Defender of the Year honor and one Newcomer of the Year honor.
+Murphy has guided his teams to four conference titles and has developed three players who earned Freshman of the Year honors, one Defender of the Year honor, two Newcomer of the Year honors, one Offensive Player of the Year honor as well as a Player of the Year honor.
 His Massasoit team earned the 1994 National Junior College Athletic Association (NJCAA) National Academic Male Team award for highest GPA and Assumption College won the 2000 Eastern College Athletic Conference (ECAC) Division II championship.
-Murphy also helped guide the 2014 and 2015 BC Eagles to the NSCAA College Team Academic award for Division I teams with a 3.0 or better GPA.
+Murphy also helped guide the 2014 and 2015 BC Eagles, and the 2017-18 Georgia Southern squads, to the United Soccer Coaches (formerly NSCAA) College Team Academic award for Division I teams with a 3.0 or better GPA.

 In 2009, he became the first American citizen to work in British professional soccer as a coach when he was hired by Livingston FC of the Scottish First Division.
 During that time, he worked with current standout players Leigh Griffiths (Celtic), Andy Halliday (Rangers) and Murray Davidson (St. Johnstone).